adamsorbie/denovo_to_picrust/README.md

 wc -l <filename>

 ```
 3. Next, we need to map the greengenes ids to our OTUs.
-Luckily for us, qiime outputs a txt file in the uclust_ref_picked_otus folder.
+Luckily for us, qiime outputs a txt file in the uclust_ref_picked_otus folder containing the mapping.
 We can use this for the mapping.
 This simple R script, extracts the ids, sorts them and replaces the OTUid with the greengenes id:
 ``` R
 gg_id_matched_seqs <- read.table("qiime_output/uclust_ref_picked_otus/seq_otus.txt",
                                  col.names = c("gg_id", "seq_1", "seq_2"), sep="\t",